 All financial aspects of the sale had to be fully transparent at all times.

 Big Stakeholder & Big Data: Of course, dealing with several sales organizations (including supervisors, managers, directors and the VP of Sales) and a large inventory catalog, resulted in everyone wanting to leave their mark on this project.
 Sometimes, there were a couple of head-strong individuals who wanted specific features just for their sales organization.
 Others even wanted to change some features and available product packages completely.
 Tactfully, I explained that some of those features would have to wait until v2.0, because we were under deadline pressure.
 In some cases, we were able to set up the sales order entry tool for specific sales organizations, who required certain features that nobody else needed.

-Note: After the Sales Order Entry Tool was released, Vivint had a record year in sales.
+Note: After the Sales Order Entry Tool was released, Vivint's sales increased by roughly 60 percent.
 There were other factors at play, of course, such as several marketing campaigns, but I was proud to be told that the tool we had built had a lot to do with it.

 Structure Diagram and Page Types, Global Elements, Use Case Scenarios, Wire Frames, Key States, Usability Plans & Sessions, UX Research, Mock-ups, Style Guide, Assets, UI Component Library, Prototypes, UI Patterns